erasmolpa/profile/README.md

 - **Achievements:**
     - Successfully led the Warner Bros and Discovery Merge, where we provided a new and unified Observability platform, a cloud-based solution in AWS.
     - Defining and Building a real-time Logging as a Service platform, ingesting 50TB/logs per day in production.
-    - Providing data governance and support to the products teams to define and implement Event driven logs.
+    - Providing data governance and support to the products teams to define and implement Event-driven logs.
-    - Improved response times for critical issue resolution by 30% through the establishment of an efficient workflow and prioritization strategy.
+    - Improved response times for critical issue resolution by 30% through establishing an efficient workflow and prioritization strategy.
     - Implemented proactive alerts based on custom thresholds, reducing unplanned downtime by 20%.
 - **Technologies:**
     - IaC (Bash, CDK with Typescript and Terraform with Terragrunt)